uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.6.0 =
+* Tested up to WordPress 4.6.
+* Feature: Add method for constructing email address for CAS/LDAP servers that don't return an email attribute.
+Simply enter @yourdomain.edu into the mail attribute field to have email addresses be constructed as username@yourdomain.edu.
+* Fix: Updates to cacerts.pem for CAS servers now works for WordPress installs behind a proxy.
+Props dchambel! https://github.com/uhm-coe/authorizer/pull/13
+* Feature: Allow restricting Google logins to a single Google Apps hosted domain (e.g., mycollege.edu).
+* Update google-api-php-client from 1.0.5-beta to 1.1.5.
+* Fix for REST API integration: Authorizer will now deny read/view access via the REST API if the site is private and the user is not authenticated.
+Other REST API access is unaffected by Authorizer, and is managed by the REST API authentication schema (cookie, oauth, or basic authentication).
+See [http://v2.wp-api.org/guide/authentication/](http://v2.wp-api.org/guide/authentication/) for details.
+* Update cacert.pem file.
+* Fix: Warn if php_openssl.dll is not installed on Windows servers (cannot update cacert.pem if it's missing).
+* Fix for mcrypt key length error in php 5.6 and higher.
+* Fix for broken newlines in notification emails (also update translations).
+* Feature: Customize user roles based on CAS or LDAP attributes.
+Example:
+`/**
+ * Filter the default role of the currently logging in user based on any of
+ * their user attributes.
+ *
+ * @param string $default_role Default role of the currently logging in user.
+ * @param array $user_data     User data returned from external service.
+ */
+function my_authorizer_custom_role( $default_role, $user_data ) {
+  // Allow library guests to log in via CAS, but only grant them 'subscriber' role. if (
+    isset( $user_data['cas_attributes']['eduPersonPrimaryAffiliation'] ) &&
+    'library-walk-in' === $user_data['cas_attributes']['eduPersonPrimaryAffiliation']
+  ) {
+    $default_role = 'subscriber';
+  }
+  return $default_role;
+}
+add_filter( 'authorizer_custom_role', 'my_authorizer_custom_role', 10, 2 );`

 = 2.5.1 =
 * Updated Spanish translations.
 Props @elarequi.
 * Fix: Include translatable strings found in javascript files.